Druotic/wep-crack/README.md

 This is a simple tool that accepts a path to a WEP-40 packet/network log file.

-Given the path, it exploits known security issues with  WEP-40 to extract the 40-bit key.
+Given the path to a log file, it exploits known security issues with  WEP-40 to compute the private key which was originally used to encrypt.
 Using this key, one could then decrypt all of the packets in the log file.
 Specifically, this script is an implementation of the statistical attack known as the FMS attack (Fluhrer, Mantin, Shamir).

 Usage:
  Compile: